Australia national baseball team

 The Australian national baseball team represents Australia in international baseball tournaments and competitions.
 It is ranked as the top team in Oceania, and is the Oceanian Champion, having been awarded the title in 2007 when New Zealand withdrew from the Oceania Baseball Championship.
 After achieving a last (16th) place in the 2013 World Baseball Classic, its rank dropped to 13, which is the lowest rank Australia ever received.
-The highest rank it has achieved is 6th, and it’s current rank is 10th.
+The highest rank it has achieved is 6th, and its current rank is 10th.

 The Australian team participated in the Summer Olympic Games in 1996, 2000, and 2004, but failed to qualify for 2008.
 The team has also participated in both of the other major international baseball tournaments recognised by the International Baseball Federation (IBAF): the Baseball World Cup and most recently the World Baseball Classic (WBC).

 The team is controlled by the Australian Baseball Federation, which is represented in the Baseball Confederation of Oceania (BCO).
 Prior to the BCO's formation, Australia competed in the Asian Baseball Championship under the Baseball Federation of Asia (BFA).
 Australia continues to have a relationship with the BFA; the 2011 resumption of the Asia Series includes the Australian Baseball League's champion team.
 Team Australia came in 6th in the 12-team 2019 WBSC Premier12 Tournament, in November 2019.

+Team Australia will compete in the 2026 World Baseball Classic in March 2026.